RealYukiSan/learn-linux/README.md

 The computer have several stage on booting process, the way to achieve or perform the operation are variant but the overall general stage are same:
 - System startup
-- Bootloader stage (BIOS and GRUB stuff?)
+- BIOS and Bootloader stage
 - Kernel
 - Process init